 Renewing your medical exemption certificate

 Medical exemption certificates last 5 years.
 It is your responsibility to renew your certificate, so keep an eye on the expiry date.
+The NHS should send you a reminder one month before the expiry date, but don’t rely on this.
 To renew your certificate, ask your doctor to submit another FP92A form.
 If you don’t renew your certificate and continue to use it to get free prescriptions, you could be fined up to £100.

 Reclaiming prescription costs